In obesity, growing CV risk burden demands cross-specialty collaboration, new solutions

-Obesity — particularly abdominal adiposity — is at the base of several “mechanisms of harm,” Nissen said, including glucose intolerance, hypertension, inflammation, increased triglycerides and low HDL.
+Obesity — particularly abdominal adiposity — is at the base of several “mechanisms of harm,” Nissen said, including glucose intolerance, hypertension, inflammation, increased triglycerides and low HDL cholesterol.

-“It is important that we understand that it is abdominal obesity that seems to be the disproportionate factor here,” he said.
-“It’s not just body weight; it’s the distribution of fat in the abdomen.”
+“It is important that we understand that it is abdominal obesity that seems to be the disproportionate factor here,” Nissen said.
+“It’s not just body weight.
+It’s the distribution of fat in the abdomen.”

 CV mortality, longevity

-The health hazards of obesity have long been recognized, but recent studies spurred controversy about the specific relationship between overweight status and mortality, Khan and colleagues noted in the JAMA Cardiology study.
+The health hazards of obesity have long been recognized, but recent studies have spurred controversy about the specific relationship between overweight status and mortality, Sadiya S. Khan, MD, MSC, assistant professor of medicine and preventive medicine at Northwestern University School of Medicine, and colleagues wrote in the JAMA Cardiology study.

-Khan and colleagues analyzed data from 190,672 patients (74% women; mean age for men, 46 years; mean age for women, 59 years) from 10 prospective cohort studies who were free from clinical CVD at baseline.
-Patients had at least one examination that included weight and height measurements, at least 10 years of follow-up and surveillance, and adjudication for all subtypes of CV events and non-CV death.
+The researchers analyzed data from 190,672 patients (74% women; mean age for men, 46 years; mean age for women, 59 years) from 10 prospective cohort studies who were free from clinical CVD at baseline.
+Patients from these studies had at least one examination that included weight and height measurements, at least 10 years of follow-up and surveillance and adjudication for all subtypes of CV events and non-CV death.

-Participants with higher BMI had the greatest HRs for incident HF among CVD subtypes.
+Patients with higher BMI had the greatest HRs for incident heart failure among CVD subtypes.

 Several studies have suggested that obesity could be protective in some adults, whereas low BMI is sometimes associated with increased mortality risk.
-In a 2016 paper published in ESC Heart Failure, researchers observed that, although the risk for developing HF was higher among people with obesity, there was also, intriguingly, a survival advantage for patients with overweight or obesity when compared with normal-weight or low-weight patients.
-The advantage existed irrespective of the type, etiology or stage of HF, according to researchers; however, patients with morbid obesity did not have the same survival advantage.
+In a 2016 review paper published in ESC Heart Failure, researchers observed that, although the risk for developing heart failure was higher among people with obesity, there was also, intriguingly, a survival advantage for patients with overweight or obesity when compared with normal-weight or low-weight patients.
+The advantage existed irrespective of the type, etiology or stage of heart failure, according to researchers; however, patients with morbid obesity did not have the same survival advantage.